Reasons You Should Consult an Estate Attorney

 While all families are complex, some families are more so in estate planning!
 If your family is the product of divorces or remarriages, estate planning may not be straightforward.
 Consulting with an estate attorney can ensure that everything goes well.
 If you have a preexisting estate plan and have a change in marital status, that is also a good time to consult an attorney.
 Whether it is divorce, marriage (or remarriage) or widowhood, check in to your plans again.

-Child with Special Needs or Other Ongoing Care.
+3) A child with Special Needs or Other Ongoing Care

 If you are solely responsible for the care of a child who will need ongoing care, you may want to consider establishing a trust.
 It is highly recommended to only open a trust with the guidance of an attorney.
 An experienced estate lawyer can help you ensure that you are choosing the right type of trust for your needs.
 Further, if you have any children, consulting with an estate lawyer to discuss guardianship is a good idea.

 Whether you, your spouse, your children, or your money have ties to a different country, an attorney can help you navigate international estate laws.
 There are limits to the inheritance a non-citizen spouse can receive without being exposed to high tax rates.
 Not only that, but transferring properties in different countries can be a stressful headache without a good plan.

 Once you find your estate lawyer and draw up plans, be sure to upload them to Jazmine.com, where they are easily accessible on the cloud.